Cool Things To Do In Barcelona

 27. Take a Tapas Tour of El Born

 tapas tour barcelonaAvailable at both midday (11am) and also evenings (6pm), this 3+ hour tour winds through the Old Town districts of El Born and the Gothic Quarter, as you drop by a total of four authentic tapas bars and sample 9 different Spanish and Catalan tapas, accompanied by a glass of local wine in each venue.
 A great way to satisfy both your cultural and gastronomical curiosity at the same time.
 The activity takes place in a small group only, and if you select the evening tour you can choose to visit a flamenco show afterwards.
 Reserve via Get Your Guide.
 Just €99 p.p., with food, wine and guide included.
-For more options check our post on Barcelona’s best food tours!
+For a full look at your options check our post on Barcelona’s best food tours!

 28. Sneak off for a Crafty Beer